Samplephonics/extractron-oss/README.md

 Extractron is web micro service by [Noiiz](http://noiiz.com).
 It can be used for extracting audio features from sound files via a web API.

-The schema the web API endpoints can be accessed as follows:
+The schema for the web API endpoints can be accessed as follows:

 http://extractron.noiiz.com/pca/request-schema
 http://extractron.noiiz.com/pca/response-schema